Color-Kat/learn-microservices/README.md

 # Microservices and DevOps
-This is my sandbox repositry where I will practice docker, kubernetes, microservices architecture on nestjs, kafka, rabbitMQ, NATS.
+This is my sandbox repository where I will practice docker, kubernetes, microservices architecture on nestjs, kafka, rabbitMQ, NATS.